DomGonzalesIII/UnitConverter/README.md

 # InchesMillimetersConversionApp
-This simple web app will convert inches into millimeters or millimeters into inches depending on which unit is provided.
+This simple app will convert inches into millimeters or millimeters into inches depending on which unit is provided.
+TODO: Add other units and ability to choose which.